Jordan Cropper

-Jordan Geoffrey Cropper (born 12 May 2000) is an English professional footballer who plays as a defender for Barnet on loan from EFL League Two side Grimsby Town.
+Jordan Geoffrey Cropper (born 12 May 2000) is an English professional footballer who plays as a defender for Boston United.

-He initially played for non-league side Ilkeston before joining the Burnley youth academy.
-He signed his first professional contract in 2019 and spent two spells on loan with Chesterfield before joining Grimsby Town in March 2022.
+Cropper initially played for non-league side Ilkeston before joining the Burnley youth academy.
+He signed his first professional contract in 2019 and spent two spells on loan with Chesterfield.
+He joined Grimsby Town on a permanent deal and despite only playing a small number of games his long throws assisted the winning goal in the both 2022 National League play-off semi final over Wrexham and the subsequent final against Solihull Moors.
+He has also spent time on loan with Barnet.

 Career

 Early career

 Born in Nottingham, Cropper came through the youth ranks at Derbyshire-based non-league side Ilkeston initially playing as a striker, making his first team debut at the age of 16 in a Northern Premier League game against Mickleover Sports on Boxing Day 2016.

 Burnley

 In March 2017 he joined Premier League side Burnley as an academy player.
 In September 2017 he scored a hattrick for the under-18's in a game against Sheffield Wednesday.

 In April 2019, Cropper signed his first professional contract.
 On 10 January 2020, Cropper joined Chesterfield on loan for the remainder of the 2019–20 season.